Snake bites and avoidance

 Venom

-Venom is a very complex substance produced by modified salivary glands and delivered through the bite of a fang which is a modified tooth.
-Venom contains many proteins, typically proteases, and toxins which simultaneously affect many body systems.
-Each snake species has a specific mix of venom components though many snakes have a tendency towards one or more of neurotoxic (affecting the nervous system), haemotoxic (affecting blood or vascular system) or myotoxic (damage to muscles) effects.
+Snake venom is a very complex substance produced by salivary glands and delivered through the bite of a fang.
+It contains many proteins, enzymes, and toxins which affect different body systems.
+Each snake species has a specific mix of venom, producing a combination of neurotoxic (affecting the nervous system), haemotoxic (affecting blood or vascular system) or myotoxic (damage to muscles) effects.

-Neurotoxic venoms produce muscle weakness often first visible as ptosis (drooping eyelids) but progressing to paralysis including paralysis of respiratory muscles.
+Neurotoxic venoms produce muscle weakness often first visible as drooping eyelids but progressing to paralysis including of the breathing muscles.

-Haemotoxic venom induces a clotting disorder resulting in bleeding locally from the bite wound and generally at distant sites including internal organs.
+Haemotoxic venom induces a clotting disorder resulting in bleeding both from the bite wound and more generally in internal organs and tissues.

-Additionally some venoms are necrotic, that is, they produce swelling and tissue damage and tissue death.
-This is often seen first at the site of the bite but swelling can be significant and affect the whole limb.
-Some snakebites are very painful others not.
+Some venoms are necrotic, that is, they produce swelling and tissue damage and tissue death.
+This is often seen first at the site of the bite, but swelling can be significant and affect the whole limb.
+Some snake bites are very painful, others not.

 There are about 3,000 species of snake of which approximately 600 are venomous.
+The World Health Organization has launched a Snakebite Information and Data platform [2] as part of its global strategy for prevention and control of snake bite envenoming [3].
 Snakes are cold blooded and classified into about 20 families of which the most medically important are described below:

-The 'elapids' have rounded heads which blend into the body with often no distinct neck.
+Elapids have rounded heads which blend into the body with often no distinct neck.
 Pupils are round and the body is thin with a tapering tail.
-Fangs are small with fixed position and non retractile.
+Fangs are small with a fixed position.
 All are venomous, with a usually, but not exclusively, neurotoxic venom.
-Examples include cobras, mambas, kraits and coral snakes.
-Sea snakes (Hydrophidae) are now classified as part of the elapid family.
+Examples include cobras, mambas, kraits, coral and sea snakes.

-The vipers have diamond shaped heads distinct from the body which is stocky with rapid tapering of the tail.
+Vipers have diamond shaped heads distinct from the body which is stocky with rapid tapering of the tail.
 In rattlesnakes the tail forms into a series of scales and the distinctive rattle.
 Pupils are elliptical.
 All are venomous with a usually, but not exclusively, haematotoxic venom.
-The family is divided into typical vipers - viperinae, and the pit vipers- crolatinae which have a small pit on the face containing an infra-red sensor.

 Snake sensory perception

 A snake has poor hearing but is able to track prey by a number of senses including the ability to detect small vibrations in the ground along its underbelly surface.
-All snakes 'sample' the air by tasting molecules from the environment to detect prey and its forked tongue gives this a directional aspect.
-Tongue sampling is also effective in water.
+All snakes 'sample' the air by tasting molecules from the environment to detect prey.
 It is a myth that all snakes have poor vision.
-This may be so for subsurface dwelling snakes which may only have light/dark perception but some surface snakes have good eyesight especially for motion sensing and some snakes even have binocular vision.
-Additionally the pit vipers, pythons and some boas have infrared receptors in pits either side of the front of the head and can thus track heat from warm blooded creatures.
+Some surface snakes have good eyesight especially for motion sensing and some snakes even have binocular vision.
+Additionally, the pit vipers, pythons and some boas have infrared receptors in pits either side of the front of the head which allow them to track warm blooded creatures.

 Risk to the traveller

-Travellers are much less likely to come into contact with snakes but may do so if staying in basic accommodation where food stuffs are stored and attract rodents, or by undertaking activities in snake areas such as trekking or swimming.
-Data on snakebite incidence in travellers is not readily available but actual deaths after bites are rare due to the ability of relatively wealthy travellers to access prompt modern health care.
+Travellers are much less likely to come into contact with snakes than local residents, but contact is more likely if staying in basic accommodation where food stuffs are stored attracting rodents, or by undertaking activities in snake areas such as trekking or swimming.
+Data on snake bite incidence in travellers is not readily available but actual deaths after bites are rare due to the ability of travellers to access prompt modern health care.

 Before travel

 If undertaking activities which might result in snake encounters, travellers should research the species of snakes in the destination environment and their main characteristics.
-They should also ascertain availability of and transit time to local healthcare facilities with antivenom appropriate to the local species.
-The World Health Organization Blood Products Website lists medically important snakes by geographical region and sources of antivenom [5].
+They should also know where and how long it takes to get to local healthcare facilities likely to have antivenom.

 Travel insurance should cover planned activities.
 Appropriate clothing and footwear such as boots should be packed (see below).